 - Ornitz, E, Brown, M, Mason, A and Putnam, N: The effect of visual input on post- rotatory nystagmus in normal children.
 Acta Otolaryng 77:418, 1974.

 - Harrow, M, Tucker, G, Himmelhoch, J and Putnam, N: Schizophrenic thought disorders after the acute phase.
 American Journal of Psychiatry 128:824, 1972.

 I keep my own calendar.
-Although I am flexible, I generally see patients between 1 PM and 6 PM, four days per week.
-I have very limited openings.
+I generally see patients between 1 PM and 5 PM, four days per week, however I practice only very part time and have very limited if any openings as I move toward retirement.
+Now with the Coronavirus social distancing requirements, I may not see patients in person until June.
 Initial visits are about 55 minutes and follow-up visits between 45 and 50 minutes.
 A good evaluation by a psychiatrist should include a complete history and interview with information obtained from patient, family and others, such as teachers, with permission and when possible.